Cominuscule tableau combinatorics: Growth diagrams and dual equivalence

-For (III), the first assertion is clear.
+For (III), the assertion that there are only two fillings of size $m$ is obvious.
+That these two fillings are dual equivalent is Lemma~\ref{lemma:basic_equiv}.
 The second claim follows by choosing a rectification sequence for the given dual equivalent tableaux.
 Since the two resulting tableaux must be different fillings of the same straight shape, the result follows by the first assertion.